The following discusses potential water quality issues or concerns as well as water filtration options for restaurants in Cambridge, Massachusetts.

 Various types of water filtration systems are available for the removal of any of the potential causes of symptoms you may be experiencing.
 Water softeners are typically installed to remove hard water minerals, dissolved iron or manganese from the water through a technology called Ion Exchange.
 To remove particulate iron or manganese, a properly sized sediment filter is required.
 Bad tastes & odors, which may be the result of the chloramine added into the water supply for disinfecting purposes, can be removed with a carbon filtration system.
 Additionally, to create very pure drinking water, a reverse osmosis system can be installed, which utilizes the same technology used to produce both Aquafina, Dasani and some other bottled waters.
 There are various sized reverse osmosis systems to match the volume demands required.
 For more on hard water, see hard water usgs.

 Any water filtration system or water softener recommendation in Cambridge should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 In summary, controlling your water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Hudson, Mass.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://h2ocare.wpengine.com.
-You can contact us by email at email@example.com or call us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Stow, Mass.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com.
+Contact us at [email protected] or 800-539-1100.